Smooth West Midlands: Global

 Smooth Radio's output was relocated to new owner Global's Leicester Square headquarters from 1 October 2013, a move that coincided with a major overhaul of its schedule, and the closure of Smooth 70s after 21 months on air.

 On 4 February 2014, the Radio Today website reported that Ofcom had given Global permission to remove Smooth from the Digital One platform, and to replace it with a service playing music from the 1970s, 80s and 90s.
 Under this agreement, Smooth would continue to broadcast on its regional frequencies, but would be required to provide seven hours of local output per day.

 In September 2019, following OFCOM's decision to relax local content obligations from commercial radio, Smooth's local Drivetime and weekend shows were replaced by network programming from London.
 Local news bulletins, traffic updates and advertising were retained, alongside the station's West Midlands breakfast show.

+On 24 February 2025 a fully networked schedule of programming across all Smooth Radio stations in England was reinstated, with the London-based breakfast show hosted by Jenni Falconer rolled out to the stations in place of local/regional morning programmes; split localised news and advertising were retained.
+Smooth West Midlands' breakfast presenter at the time, Nigel Freshman, was retained by Global to host a weekday breakfast show for digital station Smooth 80s; Freshman had been providing a voicetracked morning show for the 80s station since its launch in 2024, initially alongside his duties on the Midlands FM service.